-Naples is perhaps the most hated destination by many tourists.
+Naples is perhaps the most disliked destination by many tourists.
 While we get why, we still think Naples is an awesome place to visit and spend a half-day for a few reasons.
 Spend the other half of your day in Pompeii.

 reasons to visit

 1. It's one of the most local places you'll visit on a trip to the Amalfi coast.
 On our walk around the City, we were able to catch a rare glimpse into the Italian city life, away from the glittering waters and polished storefronts on the Coast, into a world where women hang out of windows to fasten wet laundry onto clothes lines, locals crane their necks out of windows to smoke cigarettes, families sit around folding tables covered in plastic table cloths in front of open doorways to enjoy a steaming hot soup or pasta for lunch on a one hundred degree day, and tiny little televisions blast soap operas.

 2. Elena Ferrante's Neapolitan Novels take place partly in Naples, and giving life to this formerly imaginary place was special.
 Life in this seaport city evokes a rundown charm that is typically southern Italian.